 - Mix ingredients - Add mirin, sugar, and sake to a sauce pan over medium heat.
 Whisk the ingredients.
 Once the mixture reaches a boil, turn down the heat to low and add the soy sauce and whisk.
 Simmer for 10 minutes and occasionally stir.

-- Cool and store - Once the sauce thickens to the desired consistency, remove it from heat.
+- Cool and store - Once the cooking process completes and the sauce thickens to the desired consistency, remove it from heat.
 If it's too thick, mix in an extra tablespoon of soy sauce and mirin to thin the sauce.
 Allow to cool then transfer to a container and refrigerate.

-Unagi sauce is a multifaceted sauce that can enhance the flavor of a wide variety of dishes, especially bbq dishes.
+Learning how to make eel sauce is easy and it will enhance the flavor of a wide variety of dishes, especially bbq dishes.
 Here are our favorite ways to enjoy it:

-- AĀ sauceĀ for cooked meat or fish or anything barbecued.
+- A sauce for cooked meat or fish or anything barbecued.
 All you need to do is coat the meat in the sauce.
 For example, we like to cook salmon in the oven for about 10 minutes and 5 minutes in we will drizzle the salmon in unagi sauce.

-- DrizzledĀ over other types of sushi or steamed Japanese rice.
+- Drizzled over other types of sushi or steamed Japanese rice.

 - Dipping sauce for broccoli, roasted asparagus, and other vegetables.
 If you want to make this unagi sauce for veggies, combine ½ cup of kewpie mayo and 1 tablespoon of unagi sauce